sage-code/maj/README.md

 1. a secret language;
 1. a mystic language;
-1. bound to a nation;
+1. bound to any nation;

 **Principles:**